 Prof. Weingarden’s research grants and fellowships also include the Dedalus Foundation Senior Research Fellowship for studies in modernism, visiting scholar at the Institute for Advanced Study in Princeton, NJ, and the J. Paul Getty Postdoctoral Fellowship in Art History and the Humanities, held at the University of Michigan.
 In 2010 she held the IEAT/FUNDEP Chair in Humanities, Letters and Arts, at the Institute for Advanced Transdisciplinary Studies, Federal University of Minas Gerais, in recognition of her expertise in Word & Image Studies.
 Since 1990 Prof. Weingarden has served on the Advisory Board of the International Association of Word & Image Studies.

-Prof. Weingarden offers undergraduate and graduate courses in 19th- and 20th-century art and architecture, Word & Image Studies, methods of art history, Installation art and neuroaesthetics.
+From 1983 until her retirement in 2021, Prof. Weingarden offered undergraduate and graduate courses in 19th- and 20th-century art and architecture, Word & Image Studies, methods of art history, Installation art and neuroaesthetics.
 She has served as director of 14 PhD dissertations and 20 Master’s theses.
-She directs the FSU study abroad Paris Art & Culture program, in which she teaches “Paris Avant-Garde” and “Museums of Paris.”
+She also directed the FSU study abroad Paris Art & Culture program, in which she teaches “Paris Avant-Garde” and “Museums of Paris.”

 A. Morgan McCormick: “Rhetorical Pop: the Art of Roger Shimomura.”